Dental Implants Boston

 How Long Does It Take to Recover from Dental Implant Surgery?

 As with most procedures, the exact length of recovery time depends on your body’s natural healing abilities as well as the extent of the surgery.
-You should be able to return to work the same day or – in case of larger procedures – three days after surgery.
-You should avoid any strenuous exercise that might disrupt the healing process and usually have to eat soft food for at least six weeks.
+You should be able to return to work the same day or – in the case of larger procedures – three days after surgery.
+You should avoid any strenuous exercise that might disrupt the healing process and follow a soft food diet for up to six weeks.

 Bleeding usually stops after the first few days, and swelling peaks at around three to five days.
 If any of these symptoms seem to persist longer than normal, call our office to let us know.
 Also, keep in mind that while the initial healing process is relatively short, it typically takes up to six months for the implant posts to fuse with the jawbone.